JDStraughan/jdstraughan.github.io/_posts/2015-05-23-its-a-great-big-beautiful-tomorrowland.md

 > THIS POST DISCUSSES THE NEW MOVIE BUT TRIES TO AVOID SPOILERS.
 There is mention of scenes, but nothing that cannot be recognized from the trailer or in the opening credits.

 Everyone that knows me knows I am a [Disneyphile](http://www.urbandictionary.com/define.php?term=disneyphile).
 Specifically, I am in love with the Disney Parks experience.
-My family makes an average of two treks per year to a Disney property, mainly Walt Disney World in Orland, Florida.
+My family makes an average of two treks per year to a Disney property, mainly Walt Disney World in Orlando, Florida.
 It should come as no surprise that we were excited to view the new Disney motion picture _Tomorrowland_.

 For the uninitiated, [Tomorrowland](http://en.wikipedia.org/wiki/Tomorrowland) is the name for one of the themed lands in each of the Disney Parks that showcases futuristic attractions, most notably  [Space Mountain](http://en.wikipedia.org/wiki/Space_Mountain).
 (In Disneyland Paris it is called [Discoveryland](http://disney.wikia.com/wiki/Discoveryland), with a Jules Verne steam-punk influence, and in Shanghai there is not a Space Mountain, rather an indoor TRON roller-coaster.)